adhywiranata/react-code-split-component/README.md

 ```

 ## ESLint Issues ⚠️
-ESLint might shows warning when you're using ``import`` inside another react component if you use ``<LazyComponent />``.
+ESLint might shows warning when you're using ``import`` inside another react component if you use ``<LazyComponent />`` since it normally expect you to put every ``import`` statement on top of your file.

 ## EcmaScript Dynamic Import 🎵

 **not yet supported**

-Dynamic Import is currently in TC39 Proposal.
+[Dynamic Import](https://github.com/tc39/proposal-dynamic-import) is currently in TC39 Proposal.
 When dynamic imports is officially supported, I'm sure to update this module to take advantage of the awesomeness of dynamic imports.

 ## SSR Support 🔬